-“Part of our growth strategy is to increase the visibility of food growers/producers and the local chefs that turn these fresh, nutritious ingredients into healthy meals personalised to consumer needs and lifestyles,” Petkov said.
+“Part of our growth strategy is to increase the visibility of food growers/producers and the local chefs that turn these fresh, nutritious ingredients into fine dining meals personalised to consumer needs and lifestyles,” Petkov said.

 These days the CHEFIN’ brand comprises an expanding team of developers, marketers, managers and executive chefs, who all take pride in being part of Sydney’s vibrant startup ecosystem.
 “Our policy is to work with a variety of co-working spaces and support other local startups and small businesses wherever possible,” Petkov added.

 CHEFIN currently promotes more than 250 private chefs all around Australia.
 The startup will soon be launching events in the US as part of its international expansion.
 Look out for CHEFIN’s ongoing rise up the food tech chain.